partic2/selfextractingexe/README.md

 # selfextractingexe

-This is a tool to pack directory into one executable, which can extract these packed files out when executed.
+This is a tool to pack directory into one executable, which can self extract out these packed files when executed.
 Support Windows and Linux

 ## Usage

 run
 ```
-selfextractingexe pack
+./selfextractingexe pack
 ```
-to pack directory that contains **selfextractingexe** self.
+Or just run **selfextractingexe** directly.

 The generated **selfextractingexe_packed** can be directly run to extract files.
 And if "autorun" existed, pass it's content to **system** call.